tom-farmer/model-deploy/README.md

 ## Goals for this project
  - Perform data exploration in a notebook
  - train a model and write out a serialized model artifact
- - write a script to respond to an inference request with flask using the serialized model
+ - write a script to respond to an inference request with flask/gunicorn using the serialized model
  - Deploy model using docker and request inference from docker container
+ - Push the container to AWS

  Data is in data/ directory that isn't included in the git repo.
 The data can be found here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data